 If you’re considering using a legal protection plan or prepaid legal plan, you might be wondering how it will benefit you and your family.
-When you join a legal plan, you pay a monthly fee – like $30 a month – and whenever a legal issue arises, your attorney fees are covered by the plan.
+When you join a legal plan, you pay a monthly fee – $28 a month for example – and whenever a legal issue arises, your attorney fees are covered by the plan.
 Here are five benefits of joining a legal plan that you won’t get hiring a private attorney:

 1. Save money.